 Keen traveller, Co-founder and geek at http://adioso.com/, airfare bargain hunter extraordinaire.

 Hoi An is gorgeous (if rather touristy these days) - Highly recommend going there.
 I've heard great things about Sapa + Ha Long Bay (though haven't been there myself).
 The war museums in Hanoi + Saigon are both fantastic (if confronting) if you're in to that sort of thing.
 Nha Trang is supposed to be the best beach, but ultra touristy - To be honest, Vietnam has better things to offer than beaches, so I wouldn't put it too high on the list.
 If you're in to food, Vietnam is an absolute gold mine - the French/asian fusion with all-fresh ingredients means it's just absolutely stunning.
 If you go to Hoi An, make sure you eat at Hai Scout cafe and Mango Rooms.
-Have fun! about 9 years ago
+Have fun! over 9 years ago

 I want to go on a trippy-art pub crawl with my girl when she comes down to Melbourne.
 What bars can you recommend?

-Not necessarily exactly the same theme, but some funky/shabby chic/crazy interior recommendations off the top of my head (most in the city as the density is higher) that you might like: - E55 (Elizabeth St, City) - The Carlton Hotel (Bourke St, City) - The Croft Institute (City) - Workshop (Elizabeth St, City) - Red Hummingbird (City) - Lily Blacks (City) - Loop (Meyers Place, City) Have fun! over 8 years ago
+Not necessarily exactly the same theme, but some funky/shabby chic/crazy interior recommendations off the top of my head (most in the city as the density is higher) that you might like: - E55 (Elizabeth St, City) - The Carlton Hotel (Bourke St, City) - The Croft Institute (City) - Workshop (Elizabeth St, City) - Red Hummingbird (City) - Lily Blacks (City) - Loop (Meyers Place, City) Have fun! about 9 years ago

 5 answers1k views